NoSkillGuy/vehicle-reg-tracker/README.md

   - Static PNGs: `data/daily_changes.png`, `data/monthly_changes.png`
   - Interactive HTML (Plotly): `docs/daily_changes.html`, `docs/monthly_changes.html`

-## Interactive Charts on GitHub Pages
+## GitHub Pages

 This repo includes a Pages workflow to publish the `docs/` directory.

 1. Push to `master`.
 2. In GitHub: Settings → Pages → Source: select “GitHub Actions”.
-3. After the workflow runs, open your Pages URL and use `docs/index.html` to navigate to the charts.
+3. After the workflow runs, open your Pages URL (for this repo: https://noskillguy.github.io/vehicle-reg-tracker/).
+The index page embeds both charts one below the other, each with a fullscreen button.

 ## Automation (Optional)